-The fourth soundcamp will take place over the weekend of 6 to 7 May 2016.
+The fourth soundcamp took place over the weekend of 6 to 7 May 2017.

-We invite you to contribute a live audio stream, relay the broadcast, tune in on Wave Farm, Resonance Extra or other participating stations, set up a new soundcamp, or join us at one of these locations:
+We invited audience participants to contribute a live audio stream, relay the broadcast, tune in on Wave Farm, Resonance Extra or other participating stations, set up a new soundcamp, or join us at one of these locations:

 Stave Hill Ecological Park, London (SoundCamp)